 However, I hated only having two days a week to throw out burnable garbage.
 What this really means is that in summer, when your Japanese house is 95F (35C) inside, you will have hot, smelly, mold infested garbage just chilling in your kitchen until the specific day you can throw it out.
 God forbid you miss that day, as I often did.

-Things You Might Think I Wouldn’t Miss, But I Will.
+Things You Might Think I Wouldn’t Miss Living in Japan, But I Will.

 Though I bet I could think of a few for that list too.